-'''

-alias ib0 ib_ipoib

-alias ib1 ib_ipoib
+alias ib0 ib_ipoib alias ib1 ib_ipoib

-'''

-These entries should be generated automatically when installing kernel-ib.
+These entries are generated automatically when kernel-ib is installed.

-2.4.2.2 Setting a Default IP address for an IPoIB interface
+2.4.2.2 Setting a default IP address for an IPoIB interface

 The default IP configuration of an IPoIB interface is set through a file in /etc/sysconfig/network-script/ directory.
-These network configuration files can also be generated by using the config_ip command.
+These network configuration files can also be generated by using the config_ip or config_ipoib command (the command available depends on the system).